 Beaver Mountain (9731’) is a late afternoon and evening hike-and-fly site suitable for P3 pilots and up.
 With skill and a little luck, it can be possible to bench up from launch and climb out over 3000’, flying above rugged cliff bands and forest, to the top of Beaver Mountain.
 The views of the Tetons, Gros Ventre and Wind River Ranges are stunning, and it’s sometimes possible to “fly the box” with plenty of lift through sunset.
 This site involves primarily working thermals with ridge lift a secondary factor.

-JHFFC strongly recommends a P3 minimum rating due to the technical launch, occasional strong thermal cycles, and the need to understand winds aloft forecasts and use of speedbar to minimize the risk of blowback.
+JHFFC requires a P3 minimum rating due to the technical launch, occasional strong thermal cycles, and the need to understand winds aloft forecasts and use of speedbar to minimize the risk of blowback.
 An understanding of descent techniques and shear layers is important as well.
 This is a remote site; we encourage all pilots to come prepared with first aid kits and radios.
 An inReach is highly advised too!

 Please CONTACT A CLUB MEMBER before visiting this flying site.